freesewing/markdown/dev/guides/plugins/en.md

 ---
-title: 04|Extending FreeSewing with plugins
+title: Extending FreeSewing with plugins
+order: 40
 ---

 Plugins allow you to extend freesewing beyond the basic functionality.